BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 circumstances and with similar consequences.

-![A slide outlining "Guideline 5 - Contract Boundaries" for insurance and reinsurance undertakings.
-The text details the process and conditions for unbundling contracts, including assessing risk equivalence, handling options and guarantees, and the implications under the Solvency II Directive.
-Each unbundled part is to be treated as an independent contract.
+![A concise summary of "Guideline 5 - Contract Boundaries" for insurance and reinsurance undertakings.
+The guideline explains the conditions for unbundling contracts based on risk equivalence, assessment at recognition and valuation dates, and a simplified approach.
+It also covers the treatment of options, implications under the Solvency II Directive, and states that unbundled parts are treated as independent contracts.

 Guideline 5 - Contract Boundaries
 Insurance and reinsurance undertakings should assess whether at recognition date it is possible to unbundle a contract and, at each valuation date, consider whether there has been any change, which would affect the previous assessment.
 Insurance and reinsurance undertakings should consider that a contract can be unbundled for the purpose of contract boundaries if and only if two (or more) parts of the contract are equivalent in terms of risk to two (or more) contracts that could be sold separately.
 For the purposes of this Guideline, two contracts should be considered to be equivalent in terms of risk if there are no discernible differences in the economics of the contracts regarding the insurance or financial risk borne by the undertaking.
 Notwithstanding the previous point, where all the parts of a contract have the same contract boundary, as a simplified approach undertakings may consider not to unbundle the contract for the purpose of setting contract boundaries.
 When an option or guarantee covers more than one part of the contract, insurance and reinsurance undertakings should determine whether it is possible to unbundle it or whether it should be attributed to the relevant part of the contract.
 If a contract is considered an insurance contract under Solvency II Directive, insurance and reinsurance undertakings should consider all unbundled parts of the contract to give rise to insurance or reinsurance obligations.
 If a contract is unbundled for the purposes of assessing contract boundaries, each part should be treated as an independent contract.](#)

 **Explanatory text**

 14. Unbundling can be performed at two different levels or stages of the valuation process:

 Page 7/18

 -----

+![A concise summary of the image for retrieval:
-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue emblem with a circle of stars, similar to the European Union flag, next to the stylized grey text "eiopa".
+The logo for EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo consists of a blue emblem with the European Union circle of stars next to the stylized grey text "EIOPA".
+The full name of the authority is written below the acronym.

-eiopa
+Extracted text from the image: eIopa
 European Insurance and
 Occupational Pensions Authority](#)